You love coaching. You do not love checking your bank account on the 28th of every month and wondering if you’ve picked the wrong niche.

 Once you’ve picked your niche and priced it properly, the next step is getting in front of people.
 You don’t need a huge audience.
 You need a few repeatable ways to start conversations with the right clients.

 - Mine your network first.
 Former colleagues, old clients, and people in your existing orbit are the fastest source of your first 3–5 clients.
 They already trust you.
+Send 15–20 personal messages this week, not a mass email.

 For a longer list, our full guide to how to get coaching clients covers 19 strategies that work in 2026.

-What is the most profitable coaching niche in 2026?
+What’s the most profitable coaching niche in 2026?